-I truly enjoy reviewing.
 It is like Christmas for me every time a Gooseberry Patch Cookbook arrives for me to review.
 They are all full of recipes that you and I would prepare.
 Gooseberry Patch collects recipes from people all over the country.
-These recipes are all family favorite recipes that have been prepared many times.
+These recipes are all favorite family recipes that have been made many times.
 I grew up in the deep south.
 We did not eat dinner growing up.
 We ate Supper.
 I know if the cookbook title has “Supper” in it, this 101 Stovetop Supper cookbook is going to have great recipes.

 Gooseberry 101 Stovetop Suppers has three Sections: